Creamy Green Chili Chicken Bake

 • 1 teaspoon cumin

-• 16 oz jar green salsa I prefer mild
+• 16 ounce jar green salsa I prefer mild

 Instructions

-• Preheat oven to 350 degrees.
-Place chicken in a 9x13 pan, sprinkle with spices (except salt).
+• Preheat oven to 350℉.
+Place chicken in a 9×13 pan, sprinkle with spices (except salt).
 Pour entire jar of green salsa over everything.
-Bake until an instant-read digital thermometer reads 165 degrees in the thickest part of the meat.
+Bake until an instant-read digital thermometer reads 165℉ in the thickest part of the meat.
+You can start checking at the 30 minute mark.

 • Remove pan from oven, gently scrape off any salsa off top of each chicken breast and place chicken on a cutting board.